When Clarity Becomes Care: The Deeper Meaning of Adult ADHD Assessment

 Cognitive and attention-based testing

-Input from family or colleagues (when helpful)
+Input from family or colleagues when helpful

 What People Often Tell Me

-Clients often say that getting a clear diagnosis feels like finding the “missing chapter” in their autobiography.Suddenly, old stories make sense—the forgotten deadlines, the cluttered desk, the bursts of creativity at 2 a.m., the deep empathy, the racing thoughts.
+Many clients describe getting a clear diagnosis as finding the missing chapter in their autobiography.
+Suddenly, old stories make sense: the forgotten deadlines, the cluttered desk, the late-night bursts of creativity, the deep empathy, the racing thoughts.

-It’s not about excusing behavior; it’s about understanding context.And that understanding opens the door to real change.
+It is not about making excuses.
+It is about understanding context.
+And that understanding opens the door to meaningful change.

 Assessment as a Foundation for Treatment